peterlamar/engineering-leader/README.md

 1. University or prior work pedigree
 1. Math minors or other scientific degrees
 1. Interest in multiple programming languages/tools

-## Hiring

-When hiring, aim to be transparent and hiring with offers in line with data.
-Expect a funnel with a percentage of closing rates that resembles a typical sales funnel.

 References